azimuttapp/azimutt/src/DataSources/AmlParser/README.md

 If type is not defined, it will get the type of the referenced column.

-They can also be declared as standalone instruction:
+They can also be declared as a standalone instruction:

 ```
 fk talks.created_by -> users.id